Jeremiahk2/2D-Game-Engine/README.md

 NOTE: Latest version is NOT supported for VS 2022 or later.
 See readme instructions for individual projects in each folder.

+We were given basic instructions, but creative and design freedom was left in our hands, as well as the entirety of the implementation.
 This project received a perfect score of 100 for each part of the assignment.
 Every line of code was written by me.

 ## ****Homeworks****